The Guided Local Hamiltonian Problem for Stoquastic Hamiltonians: Multi-chotomy Theorem and Completeness

 but since amplitudes of the eigenstates are unknown, it is unclear how to compute $\lambda_0$, even when $x$ lies in the support of $\ket{\zeta}$.

 Given these limitations, \clw{BPP}{completeness} appears unlikely, motivating the search for an intermediate complexity class \cl{X} between \cl{BPP} and \cl{BQP}.
-The \emph{Fourier Hierarchy} \cl{FH}~\cite{Shi03}, consisting of classes \cl{FH$_k$} that permit bounded-error quantum circuits with at most $k$ Fourier transforms, offers a potential framework.
+The \emph{Fourier Hierarchy} \cl{FH}~\cite{shi2005quantum}, consisting of classes \cl{FH$_k$} that permit bounded-error quantum circuits with at most $k$ Fourier transforms, offers a potential framework.
 Although \cl{FH$_2$} includes Kitaev's Phase Estimation, applying it here is obstructed by the preparation of the guiding state --- especially under stoquastic constraints, where the Perron-Frobenius theorem limits available phases.
-Alternatively, one might define a class extending \cl{BPP}\textsubscript{q} using single-qubit phase states (e.g., $\ket{\phi} = \alpha\ket{0} + \beta e^{i\phi}\ket{1}$), but this sacrifices stoquasticity, since $\mathbb{I} - \ketbra{\phi}{\phi}$ is not stoquastic in general.
-Ref.~\cite{ZWY24} circumvents this by assuming efficient preparability of the guiding state, but such assumptions exclude the general case considered here.
+Alternatively, one might define a class extending \clsb{BPP}{q} using single-qubit phase states (e.g., $\ket{\phi} = \alpha\ket{0} + \beta e^{i\phi}\ket{1}$), but this sacrifices stoquasticity, since $I - \ketbra{\phi}{\phi}$ is not stoquastic in general.

 In the absence of viable classical algorithms, we conjecture that the problem is \cl{X}-complete for some intermediate class \cl{X}. \Cref{fig:complexity-classes} illustrates its conjectured position in the complexity landscape.
-Gate restrictions (e.g., \{X, \Gate{Cnot}, \Gate{Toffoli}\}) likely prevent a reduced Quantum Phase Estimation procedure from achieving sufficient accuracy.
-Nonetheless, advice-based complexity classes,\footnote{Though relevant only if such classes are not as powerful as \cl{BQP}.} or methods such as imaginary-time evolution~\cite{SHT22, ZWY24} combined with cluster expansion~\cite{MM24}, may provide a path forward.
+Gate restrictions (e.g., $\{I, X, \Gate{Cnot}, \Gate{Toffoli}\}$) likely prevent a reduced Quantum Phase Estimation procedure from achieving sufficient accuracy.
+Nonetheless, advice-based complexity classes,\footnote{Though relevant only if such classes are not as powerful as \cl{BQP}.} or methods such as imaginary-time evolution~\cite{stroeks2022spectral, zhang2024dequantized} combined with cluster expansion~\cite{mann2024algorithmic}, may provide a path forward.
 The latter may yield near-optimal bounds in stoquastic cases.